Perlite vs. Vermiculite: What's the Difference? (& How to Use Each)

 Think of it as a quicker draining soil additive with a higher pH level.
 An example of plants that would thrive in these conditions are cacti and succulents.
 Any plant that prefers for the soil to dry out completely before becoming wet again will enjoy perlite over vermiculite.

-Perlite eventually deteriorates and gets "used up," which is why it's often combined with materials like compost, pine bark, or peat moss.
+Perlite eventually deteriorates and gets "used up," which is why it's often combined with materials like compost, pine bark, peat moss, or other types of moss.
 The idea is to get faster and stronger root growth and then transition away by using less perlite later.

 What is Vermiculite Used For?